nforgeio/neonKUBE/Images/tdagent/README.md

 **Do not use: Work in progress**

-Base Treasure Data TD-AGENT log event processor configured for NeonClusters.
+Base Treasure Data TD-AGENT log event processor configured for neonCLUSTERs.

 # Supported Tags